- A small, silver, schooling fish

 - Maximum length is up to 16 inches, normally about 12 inches long

-- Blue-green coloration on the back and white on the sides and belly, with one to three sets of dark spots along the middle
+- Blue-green coloration on back and white coloration on the sides and belly, with one to three sets of dark spots along the side

 - Southeastern Alaska to Baja California, Mexico

 - Found worldwide, in the subtropical and temperate waters of the Pacific and Indian Oceans, and in the Atlantic Ocean by South Africa